coreemu/core/doc/install.rst

   ./configure --with-startup=systemd
   make -j8
   sudo make install

-Note that the Linux RPM and Debian packages do not use the ``/usr/local`` prefix, and files are instead installed to ``/usr/sbin``, and ``/usr/lib``.
-This difference is a result of aligning with the directory structure of Linux packaging systems and FreeBSD ports packaging.

 Another note is that the Python distutils in Fedora Linux will install the CORE Python modules to :file:`/usr/lib/python2.7/site-packages/core`, instead of using the :file:`dist-packages` directory.

 The CORE Manual documentation is built separately from the :file:`doc/` sub-directory in the source.
 It requires Sphinx:

 .. parsed-literal::